hiperiondev/esp32_fm_radio/README.md

-# ESP32 FM Transmitter
+# ESP32 Transmitter

 ## Overview

-This project transforms an ESP32 microcontroller into a basic FM radio transmitter by leveraging its internal hardware components.
-It generates a carrier frequency in the FM band and modulates it with audio data to broadcast signals that can be received by standard FM radios.
+This project transforms an ESP32 microcontroller into a basic radio transmitter by leveraging its internal hardware components.
+It generates a carrier and modulates it with audio data to broadcast signals that can be received by standard FM radios.
 The implementation focuses on using the Audio Phase-Locked Loop (APLL) for precise frequency control and the Inter-IC Sound (I2S) peripheral to output the modulated signal.
 Audio modulation is handled through a polar coordinate-based approach, allowing for efficient amplitude and phase adjustments.

 The transmitter operates at low power, making it suitable for short-range demonstrations or experiments.
 It includes support for various modulation modes, filters, and automatic gain control (AGC) to process input signals.
 Note that this is an educational and experimental tool; users should comply with local regulations regarding radio transmissions to avoid interference.

 ## Features

-- Generates FM carrier frequencies between approximately 76 MHz and 125 MHz.
+- Generates carrier frequencies between approximately 76 MHz and 125 MHz.
 - Supports frequency modulation with configurable deviation (e.g., up to 75 kHz for wide FM).
 - Includes embedded audio playback for testing, with looping capability.
 - Configurable modulation types, including narrow FM, wide FM, AM, SSB, and test signals.